torvalds/linux/Documentation/x86/intel-iommu.rst

 Some exceptions to IOVA
 -----------------------
-Interrupt ranges are not address translated, (0xfee00000 - 0xfeefffff).
+Interrupt ranges are yest address translated, (0xfee00000 - 0xfeefffff).
 The same is true for peer to peer transactions.
-Hence we reserve the address from PCI MMIO ranges so they are not allocated for IOVA addresses.
+Hence we reserve the address from PCI MMIO ranges so they are yest allocated for IOVA addresses.

 Fault reporting